prestontw/bazel-rust-guided-experiment/book/index.md

 Separately, bazel can also be used to [minimise the number of potential dependencies](https://youtu.be/5OjqD-ow8GE?t=2089), providing a road bump from your code base from turning into a ball of mud.
+In this scenario, bazel is actually a tool against unbounded complexity of dependencies.